Private equity ownership of hospitals made care riskier for patients, a new study finds - KESQ

 “So reduced staffing is one potential mechanism that’s at least been documented in the private equity context,” Song said.

+The AIC points to an earlier study by some of the same authors that found private equity investment was associated with slight increases in the quality of care patients received for some diagnoses such as heart attacks and pneumonia, compared with other hospitals not owned by private equity groups.

+“Private equity investments not only improve care, but also expands access to it: when compared to other for-profit counterparts, private equity-backed hospitals are more likely to serve low-income, rural communities, ensuring that rural residents and their families have access to high-quality, life-saving care,” the AIC response noted.

-There was also a slight shift in patient demographics at private equity-owned hospitals over the study years.
+In addition to its findings on patient outcomes, the new study also highlighted a slight shift in patient demographics at private equity-owned hospitals over the study years.
 In general, there was a trend at these hospitals toward treating fewer patients who were eligible for both Medicare and Medicaid benefits, a sign of patients with lower incomes.
 Private equity hospitals also shifted to admitting slightly younger patients and were more likely to transfer patients to other acute care hospitals.

 Finally, Song said, there’s clinical decision-making, and acquisition by private equity firms may impact that.